ThomasParkerr/AI---Final-Project/README.md

     pip install -r requirements.txt
     ```

-    The `requirements.txt` file should include all necessary packages like `streamlit`, `opencv-python-headless`, `numpy`, and any other dependencies used in your project.
+    The `requirements.txt` file should include all necessary packages like `streamlit`, `opencv-python-headless`, `numpy`, and any other dependencies used.

 3. **Run the Local Application**